 - Restless Legs Syndrome- the feeling of creeping, crawling, prickling, burning, itching, or tugging sensations in the legs while resting or sitting for extended periods of time.
 Sometimes the arms may be affected as well.

-- Periodic Limb Movement Disorder- This often coexists with restless legs syndrome and is characterized by sudden, involuntary, and repetitive leg jerking that occurs at the onset of sleep as well as during the course of sleep.
+- Periodic Limb Movement Disorder- This often coexists with restless leg syndrome and is characterized by sudden, involuntary, and repetitive leg jerking that occurs at the onset of sleep as well as during the course of sleep.

 - Narcolepsy- a chronic sleep disorder in which patients experience daytime sleepiness so extreme that they fall asleep at inappropriate times for anywhere from a few seconds to 30 minutes.